 Olivier’s insurrectionist behaviour makes him an embarrasment to the workhouse board, so they decide to remove the problem.
 He’s apprenticed to the undertaker Sowerberry (Donald Eccles), although it’s debatable whether he’s better off here than he was in the workhouse.
 Mrs Sowerberry (Barbara Hicks) certainly has little time for the boy (Oliver’s first meal are the cold scraps which had been left out for the dog).
 Hicks, who had gone way over the top in Barnaby Rudge, is thankfully more restrained in her brief appearance here.

-Once this section of the story is completed, the action moves to London where the innocent Olivier falls in with the worst crowd impossible.
+Once this section of the story is completed, the action moves to London where the innocent Olivier falls in with the worst crowd possible.
 Two very familiar actors (Melvyn Hayes and Alan Rothwell) appear as the Artful Dodger and his wise-cracking sidekick Charley Bates.
 Both Hayes and Rothwell make for appealing rogues, although their roles in the story are fairly slight.

 It’s the grotesque Fagin (Max Adrian) and the intimidating Bill Sikes (Peter Vaughan) who will come to dominate the narrative.
 Adrian was a noted classical stage actor who also managed to carve out an impressive film and television career.
 Across the decades Peter Vaughan would rack up some memorable appearances in Charles Dickens serials and his portrayal of Bill Sikes is a typically impressive one – from the moment we first meet him there’s an air of menace and simmering violence in the air.